Apple Wallet

-Apple Wallet, or simply Wallet and formerly known as Passbook, is a digital wallet developed by Apple Inc. and included with iOS and watchOS that allows users to store Wallet passes such as coupons, boarding passes, student ID cards, government ID cards, business credentials, resort passes, car keys, home keys, event tickets, public transportation passes, store cards, and – starting with iOS 8.1 – credit cards, debit cards, and prepaid cards for use via Apple Pay.
-Wallet was introduced as Passbook with iOS 6 on September 19, 2012.
-It was renamed Wallet with the release of iOS 9 in 2015.
-Wallet is also the main interface for Apple Card, Apple's credit card released in the U.S. on August 20, 2019.
+Apple Wallet (or simply Wallet, known as Passbook prior to iOS 9) is a digital wallet developed by Apple Inc. and included with iOS and watchOS that allows users to store Wallet passes such as coupons, boarding passes, student ID cards, government ID cards, business credentials, resort passes, car keys, home keys, event tickets, public transportation passes, store cards, and – starting with iOS 8.1 – credit cards, and debit cards for use via Apple Pay.

 History

 Apple Passbook was announced at the 2012 Apple Worldwide Developers Conference on June 11, 2012, and released with iOS 6 on September 19, 2012.
-It was renamed Wallet with the release of iOS 9 on September 16, 2015.
+It was renamed "Apple Wallet" with the release of iOS 9 on September 16, 2015.

 Features

 Wallet displays Aztec, PDF417, and QR 2D barcodes and Code 128 1D barcodes beginning with iOS 9.
 Each digital coupon or ticket is known as a "pass".
 When the user launches Wallet for the first time, a brief introduction screen appears with a button inviting users to browse apps on the App Store with Wallet integration.
 Passes can also be distributed online via Safari, sent to the user via email, or scanned using the built-in scanner in Wallet.

 Passes are synced between iOS devices using iCloud, and OS X 10.8.2 and later also support opening passes to be sent to users' iOS devices.
 Although the app is available in iOS 6 or later, it is only available on iPhone and iPod Touch, but not on iPad.

+Since iOS 16, Wallet has also included the ability to track package deliveries for Apple Pay purchases from selected retailers, providing order details and shipping estimations as well as notifications for order arrivals or updates.